saeed1262/saeed1262.github.io/_posts/2025-01-09-orbital-rendezvous-simulator.md

 categories: blog
 ---

-## Why Speeding Up Can Make You Drop
+## Why “Speeding Up” Can Make You Fall Behind

-Here's one of the most counter-intuitive facts about orbital mechanics: **if you're in orbit and fire your engines to speed up, you'll actually end up going slower**.
-Not only that, but you might drop to a lower orbit entirely.
+Here’s one of the most counter-intuitive facts about orbital mechanics: **a short prograde burn (speeding up) makes you instantly faster at the burn point, but it raises the opposite side of your orbit**.
+That higher apoapsis means that **later** in the orbit—especially near apoapsis—you’ll be **moving more slowly** than before.

-This seems to defy common sense.
-On Earth, when you accelerate your car, you go faster and get ahead.
-But in orbit, the rules are fundamentally different, and understanding this paradox is key to mastering spacecraft rendezvous operations.
+On Earth, pressing the gas just makes you go faster.
+In orbit, impulsive burns reshape your **entire** path by changing energy and angular momentum, so the long-term effect can be the opposite of your gut feel.
+This is exactly why, to catch a target that’s ahead of you, the right move is often to **go to a lower orbit** (via a retrograde burn) so you lap faster and **phase** into position.

 Let me show you exactly what happens: